nst/UniBinary/README.md

 ### Encoding Algorithm

-First look for repetitions (no more that 0xFFF at a time).
+First look for repetitions (no more than 0xFFF at a time).
 If no repeat, then try to consume two ASCII chars.
 If it's not possible, look for three bytes.
 If less than three bytes are available, encode one byte at a time.

     1. byte B repeated N times | N > 3    ->    U8(B), U12(N)
     2. ASCII characters A1, A2            ->    U12a(A1, A2)